A Low-rank Approximation for MDPs via Moment Coupling: Concluding remarks

 {\bf Next steps.} \begin{enumerate} \item {\bf m-step moment matching.} Our choice of $\bg \bu$, recall, is such that The second equality is trivial---the chain at time $t=0$ is at its initial state $y$ and serves to re-interpret what we did here.
 By choosing $\bg \bu$ that matches the first moment at time ${\bf t=0}$, we guarantees that the $\tP = P\bg \bu$ matches the moment at time ${\bf t=1}$:

 More generally, if one chooses $\bg,\bu$ to match the first moment at time $t=m-1$, i.e., $\sum_{z}(\bg \bu)_{yz} = \Ex_y[X_{m-1}]$, then $\tP$ matches the $m$-step moment:

 Why might this be valuable?
 In the coarse grid approximation it is inevitable that the chain $\tP$ has large jumps relative to $P$ itself.
 The coarser the grid the larger the jumps of $\tP$.
 This affects the second moment mismatch which, in turn, affects the quality of the approximation.
 Because it lumps multiple transitions together, the $m$-step chain $P^m$ has larger jumps than $P$ that are possibly better aligned with those of $\tP$.
 This, in some settings, may improve performance.
-To make this point more concrete, some initial developments are offered in \S \ref{sec:mstep} of the appendix.

-\item {\bf Approximation-Estimation tradeoff and a hierarchy of models:} Consider a setting where $P$ is not known in advance but rather estimated based on observations.
+To make this point more concrete, some initial developments are offered in \S \ref{sec:mstep} of the appendix. \item {\bf Approximation-Estimation tradeoff and a hierarchy of models:} Consider a setting where $P$ is not known in advance but rather estimated based on observations.
 As transitions are performed, the estimate of the matrix $P$ improves.
 It seems intuitively reasonable that the approximate model, based as it is on a Taylor approximations, will induce smaller variance over finite samples but, because of the approximation, will have a larger bias.
 Given the uncertainty early in the horizon it may, nevertheless, make sense to use a coarser and computationally cheaper model and gradually transition -- as more samples are collected --- to a more accurate model.
 Within our framework, such a gradual transition, is enabled naturally by the coarseness (spacing) exponent $\mathfrak{s}$.

-The bias-variance view offers then a lens through which to explore the interaction of ADP approximation and parameter estimation, one that is natural within the Tayloring/moment matching framework we put forth here.